chogezz/AWS-PROJECTS/Wordpress Server on EC2 Instance/README.md

 2. **Create Internet Gateway**

-   - Name the Internet Gateway: `wordpress-gateway`.
+   - Name the Internet Gateway: `wordpress-int-gw`.
    - Attach it to the `wordpress-vpc` VPC.

 3. **Create a Public Subnet**

-   - Create a Public Subnet within the `wordpress-vpc` VPC.
+   - Created a Public Subnet within the `wordpress-vpc` VPC.
-   - Name the subnet: `public-subnet`.
+   - Named the subnet: `wordpress-subnet`.
    - Assign IPv4 CIDR Block: `192.168.100.0/24`.
    - Enable Auto-assign IPv4 in the subnet.

 4. **Create a Route Table**

-   - Name the Route Table: `public-route`.
+   - Name the Route Table: `public-rt`.
    - Add a default gateway route to the Internet Gateway created earlier.

 5. **Associate the Route to the Public Subnet**